 ps -ef”.
 Is either

 lpdis running you must stop it.
-(Note that Fedora 10 and newer uses CUPS and not lprNG.)
+(Note that modern Fedora and other distros uses CUPS and not lprNG.)
 Exactly what command did you use to stop this service?

 lpdor CUPS services configured to start automatically?
 Use the

-chkconfigto do this.
-In which run-levels is CUPS now configured to start?
+systemctlto do this.
+In which run-levels or targets is CUPS now configured to start?

 /usr/bin/lprand others are actually symlinks (or symbolic links or soft links).
 The reason is that there are often two versions of these commands, one set for the